xan105/Mini-Launcher/README.md

 - `%CURRENTDIR%`: Current working dir of the mini-launcher
 - `%BINDIR%`: Dir where the mini-launcher is located at

-LUA Scripting
+Lua Scripting
 =============

 Very simple scripting engine to handle CD key for old games.<br />
 Powered by [yuin/gopher-lua](https://github.com/yuin/gopher-lua).

-- LUA 5.1
+- Lua 5.1
 - Libraries:
   + Package
   + Basic